Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 • Very good first impression

-Although impressive, Single-Page Applications also have their drawbacks.
-These are not really inconvenient, but you must be aware of them.
-The major disadvantages include the following:
+Although impressive, single-page applications also have their drawbacks.
+These aren't really inconvenient, but you must be aware of them.

 • The large size of output files

-• SEO-Unfriendly – the issue of SPAs being moderately friendly can be solved by Server Side Rendering
+• SEO-unfriendly — the issue of SPAs being moderately SEO-friendly can be solved by server-side rendering

 • Greater difficulties with adapting the application to WCAG requirements

-• Relatively more work needed for the application creation/development
+• Relatively more work is needed for the application creation/development

 • Need for additional protection